 I love to travel and some time ago discovered I also love to write, combine this with my husband's photography and we get to share it all with you.
 Please visit us at www.facebook.com/brucevandersluisimages

-The traditional celebration is an 'anything goes' event with royal taxes not applying and therefore, citizens line the streets with massive flea markets.
-The Dutch commonly dye their hair orange or wear orange clothing during this celebration to honour the House of Orange-Nassau.
-The House of Orange-Nassau has played a central role in political life of the Netherlands for hundreds of years and is integral to the development of the independent Dutch state.
-There are large scale celebrations with concerts and special events including a vrijmarkt (free market) where bric-a-brac is sold on the streets.
+The Dutch commonly dye their hair orange or wear orange clothing during this celebration to honour the House of Orange-Nassau, which has played a central role in political life of the Netherlands throughout history and is integral to the development of the independent Dutch state.

 Take the opportunity to dress up in your best oranje (orange) and come along to the best Dutch celebration of the year!
 This is a major event for Dutch and Dutch alike, and is not to be missed!
 Parking will be available in the surrounding streets or see Adelaide Metro for public transport options.